Documentation

 When using pressure inlet of type total pressure, it is generally recommended to use pressure outlet boundary condition type.

-This prescribes the pressure value on a certain boundary of the domain.
+This prescribes the pressure value on the outlet boundary of the domain.
 This value could be constant or dependent on time and/or space coordinates.
-Either static or gauge pressure can be used depending on the analysis type.
+Either gauge or absolute pressure can be used, depending on whether the compressibility is toggled on.

-Similar to the Total pressure input value, Fixed value also allows you to input a table.
+The Fixed value option also allows you to input a table.
 In this case, the uploaded file contains values that are dependent on time or space coordinates.

-This is only used at an outlet where it is not clear that flow passes over the boundary uniformly.
-The average of the pressure over the boundary would equal this assigned value.
+This is only used at an outlet where it is not clear that the flow passes over the boundary uniformly.
+The average pressure over the boundary would equal this assigned value.
 Unlike the fixed value, not every region on the boundary needs to have the same value.

 We appreciate and value your feedback.